adnanhussain98/aws-cloud-resume-challenge/README.md

 ## 3. CloudFront

-I have created a distruibtion within CloudFront to serve my website globally.
-Once the distruibution was created, a bucket policy for S3 was generated which I've copied into my S3 bucket.
+I have created a distribution within CloudFront to serve my website globally.
+Once the distribution was created, a bucket policy for S3 was generated which I've copied into my S3 bucket.
 This will allow CloudFront to access the S3 objects for my website.
 Currently, I'm using the CloudFront URL to access my website but I will be changing this to use my own domain using Route53.
 See steps 3 & 4.

 Update: Now that the certificates have been issued to me in AWS Certificate Manager, I can edit the CloudFront distribution and add in my domain name and SSL certificate

 ![Screenshot 2023-03-19 at 9 59 46 pm](https://user-images.githubusercontent.com/24739598/226212396-5b57dd81-709f-4219-bfcf-693e46dca11f.jpg)

 Update 2: For now, any changes made to my website will require me to create an invalidation in CloudFront so that the cached version of my website files in various edge locations are updated.
-Is is NOT reccomneded to replace the updated files with the same name.
+Is is NOT recommended to replace the updated files with the same name.
 Instead, it's best to use versioned file names such as index-v2.html.
-I will be addressing this later when I set up CI/CD piplines for changes to my website files.
+I will be addressing this later when I set up CI/CD pipelines for changes to my website files.

 ## 4. Route 53